 Decorative neutral curve divider

 You’ve had a great discovery call and your demo was a hit.
 The deal feels like it’s on the fast track, but then it suddenly stalls.
 What happened?
-More often than not, the answer lies in your customer’s internal buying process.
-This formal procedure, known as the procurement cycle, involves multiple stakeholders, budget approvals, and compliance checks that can slow even the most enthusiastic champion to a crawl.
-Understanding this cycle is the key to diagnosing delays and getting your deal back on track.
-It allows you to anticipate bottlenecks and empower your contact to move the purchase forward internally.
+More often than not, the answer lies in the procurement cycle.
+This is the formal process of approvals and compliance checks that can slow even your most enthusiastic champion to a crawl.

 Key Takeaways